 The business income of a sole proprietorship is reported on a Schedule C attached to the owner's individual income tax return.
 The income is then taxed at the applicable individual income tax rates.
 Taxable business income includes net profits distributed to the owner as well as retained earnings.
 In addition, a sole proprietor is responsible for paying the self-employment tax.
-The self-employment tax rate is 15.3% and is composed of two parts: a Medicare tax (2.9%) and a Social Security tax (12.4%).
-In 2013, only the first \$113,700 of self-employment income is subject to the social security portion of the tax.
-The tax is analogous to the combined employer's and employee's share of the Social Security and Medicare taxes, half of which is a payroll tax withheld by most employers.
+The self-employment tax rate is 15.3% and is composed of two parts: a Medicare tax (2.9%) and a Social Security tax (12.4% only on the first \$127,200 in 2017).
+Since 2013, an additional Medicare tax of 0.9% applies to wage, compensation, and self-employment income exceeding \$250,000 for married joint filers, \$125,000 for married separate filers, or \$200,000 for all other filers.
+The self-employment tax is analogous to the combined employer's and employee's share of the Social Security and Medicare taxes, half of which is a payroll tax withheld by most employers.